anavinahar/architecture-center/docs/microservices/ingestion-workflow.md

 - Sustained throughput of 10K requests/sec.
 - Handle spikes of up to 100K/sec without dropping client requests or timing out.
-- [Latency?]
+- Less than 500ms latency in the 99th percentile.

 The requirement to handle occasional spikes in traffic presents a design challenge.
 In theory, the system could be scaled out to handle the maximum expected traffic.
 However, provisioning that many resources woud be very inefficient.
 Most of the time, the application will not need that much capacity, so there would be idle cores and excess database resources, costing money without adding value.

 A better approach is to put the incoming requests into a buffer, and let the buffer act as a load leveler.
-With this design, the Delivery Scheduler must be able to the maximum ingestion rate over short periods, but the backend services only need to handle the maximum sustained load of 5K.
+With this design, the Delivery Scheduler must be able to the maximum ingestion rate of 100K requests/second over short periods, but the backend services only need to handle the maximum sustained load of 10K.
 By buffering at the front end, the backend services shouldn't need to handle large spikes in traffic.

 ## Ingestion

 At the scale the development team is targeting, Event Hubs is a good choice, because of its high ingestion rate.
 Our tests showed that ingress per event hub was about 32k ops/sec with latency around 90ms.
 The delivery scheduler is also capable of sharding across more than one event hub.
 Ingress with 2 event hubs was 45k ops/sec with latency below 100 ms. (As with all performance metrics, there can be multiple factors that affect performance, so don't interpret these numbers as a benchmark.)

-Service Bus with premium messaging is fast, but still not as fast as Event Hubs.
-You can see performance results in this blog post.
-However, keep in mind that these results do not use Service Bus features such as deduplication, peek lock (which is needed to guarantee at-least-once delivery), or dead letter queuing.
-Also at this scale, Event Hubs is more cost effective than Service Bus.

-However, it's important to understand that Event Hubs is able to achieve this level of throughput because it has fundamentally different semantics than Service Bus queues.
-This has consequences for how the workload is implemented.
+It's important to understand how Event Hubs can achieve such high throughput, because that affects how a client should consume messages from Event Hubs.
+Event Hubs does not implement a *queue*.
+Rather, it implements an *event stream*.

 With a queue, an individual consumer can remove a message from the queue, and the next consumer will get the next message on the queue.
-You can use a competing consumer pattern to process messages in parallel and improve scalability.
+You can use a [Competing Consumers pattern](../patterns/competing-consumers.md) to process messages in parallel and improve scalability.
 For greater resiliency, the consumer holds a lock on the message and releases the lock when it's done processing the message.
 If the consumer fails &mdash; for example, the node it's running on crashes &mdash; the lock times out and the message goes back onto the queue.

 ![](./images/queue-semantics.png)